 As a statement of why nuclear weapons should never be used, the Hiroshima Peace Memorial is moving.
 As a statement of what actually happened during World War II leading up to the decision to drop the bomb, the memorial is rather one-sided in its forgiveness.
 The time lines of Japanese history in the museum stop about 1930 and then start again in 1945 when the bomb is dropped.
 There is essentially no mention of the horrendous atrocities committed by Japan - no accepting of the blame for why the bomb had to be dropped.
 I wonder if our own memorials appear so one sided to people from other countries.

-One amusing note to the Hiroshima Peace Memorial is that I bought a T-shirt for my wife, Linda, while I was there.
+I bought a T-shirt while I was at the Hiroshima Peace Memorial.
 It said "Hiroshima Loves Peace - Hiroshima Peace Memorial" on the front.
 The tag on the T-shirt said "Made in the USA."
 Several layers of irony there.

 We headed for home the next day, and I wasnít even close to ready to come home.
 But, mooo, I had to stick with the herd.
 At 11:30 AM on Saturday, we left Hiroshima.
 We took a bus ride, a two hour train ride, another 90 minute bus ride, a 2 hour wait at the airport and then a 9 hour plane flight and arrived in San Francisco at 11:30 AM on Saturday - the exact same time we left Japan.
 I got to my house that night at about 11:30 PM after being awake for about 30 hours.
 I was a sleepy boy.

 Weíre going back to Japan next year for a three week tour.
 I canít wait.